siva0199/final-code/README.md

     ```

 3.  **Initialize Terraform**:
-    This command downloads the necessary provider plugins and initializes the backend.
     ```
     terraform init
     ```

 4.  **Review the Execution Plan**:
-    This dry-run command shows what resources Terraform will create.
     ```
     terraform plan
     ```

 5.  **Apply the Configuration**:
-    This command builds and deploys all the resources.
-You will be prompted to confirm.
     ```
     terraform apply
     ```